Timbinous/dotman/README.md

 # Dotman

-This is a work in progress.

-This gem will allow you to switch between different dotfiles on the same user account.
+This gem allows you to switch between different dotfiles on the same user account.

+## Requirements

+ruby 1.9.3, 2.0

 ## Installation

-Add this line to your application's Gemfile:

-    gem 'dotman'
+Download this repository:

+    git clone git@github.com:Timbinous/dotfiles.git

 And then execute: